“You want me to help you turn a patient? Please don’t make me help you. I am so tired of touching strangers.”

 But it was still hard to admit and face the nurse I was becoming.
 I had an equally difficult time admitting it was time to leave the bedside.
-It felt like failure.
-I was trained to work at the bedside and my calling was to care for patients directly in an acute care setting.
+It felt like a failure.
+I was trained to work at the bedside, and my calling was to care for patients directly in an acute care setting.
 To walk away from the bedside was walking away from my calling.
-I was discounting the Universe’s gifts given freely to me if I stepped away from the bedside.
-I spent sleepless nights last winter and a few tearful days battling a hopelessness that came dangerously close to a major depressive episode.
+I was discounting the Universe’s gifts given freely to me if I stepped away from the bedside, spent sleepless nights last winter, and a few tearful days battling hopelessness that came dangerously close to a major depressive episode.
 I had walked away from the NICU years before because caring for neonates had become overwhelming.
 If I couldn’t take care of adults, who could I care for?
 Was I ready to completely walk away from nursing?

 In my opinion, when I became a nurse, nursing was largely about keeping patients safe in facilities.
 Now it’s keeping them safely out of facilities.
 I want to be a part of that.
-I’ve worked in hospitals for years and despite best practices and perfect intentions, facilities can be dangerous.
-I want to help people stay home as long and as healthfully as possible.
+I’ve worked in hospitals for years, and despite best practices and perfect intentions, facilities can be dangerous.
+I want to help people stay home as long and as healthy as possible.

-When I realized this, my nurse’s heart felt a lightness and passion it hadn’t felt in years.
+When I realized this, my nurse’s heartfelt lightness and passion hadn’t felt in years.
 My professional mission statement had been: “Allow me to guide and care for you through dramatic and complex illness.”
-My new mission looks more like: “I will guide you towards the highest level of wellness you can achieve.”
+My new mission looks more like this: “I will guide you towards the highest level of wellness you can achieve.”
 Just typing that statement makes me a little emotional, so I know it must be true.

 I’m also relieved I will never be a Barb.

-*Big thanks to Gypsy Nurse for introducing me to my job coach. if you are interested in the process I underwent with Shari Sambursky please email me at edgyjunecleaver at gmail dot com.
+*Big thanks to Gypsy Nurse for introducing me to my job coach.
+If you are interested in the process I underwent with Shari Sambursky; please email me at email@example.com.
 I will be happy to share with you my experience.